 USA (United States)

-Stil: Pop Art
+Stil: Street Art

 I saw a bumper sticker reading, "Ceramics worlds most fascinating hobby".
 I have made ceramic's my life long pursuit.

 I Interviewed Myself!

 You’ve been working with ceramics for over forty years now.
 Do you remember your first works?
 How did you evolved in time?
 Woodlawn Elementary School, near the Watts region of Los Angeles, had a kiln.
 My first encounter with clay was forced upon me.
 A large man, most likely a parent grabbed my 6 year old hand and smashed it into a slab of clay to form a handprint.
 A week later the print magically appeared in the classroom, brightly glazed with a hole poked in the top for hanging, the man had glazed it for me!
 My mother loved that piece of clay; it was hung on the wall next to a photo of me on a pony, dressed as a cowboy.
 My first wall piece was a hit; it made the family wall of fame.
 By age 10, I was influenced by my famous neighbor, "Big Daddy Roth" and Rat Fink, Big Daddy's hot rod driving monster; my eyes were opened to the possibilities of object making.
 Roth was a big deal at the time; all my classmates drew Rat Finks on their book covers.
 I, however, knew Roth’s mother and could obtain his airbrushed T shirt seconds for 25 cents, I would resell them for a profit and earned a reputation as the art guy.
 I made a series of ceramic cat heads, trying to be different from my Rat Fink drawing classmates, working with the premise, cats eat rats.
 These works were not received well, most likely because they were inspired by a dead cat I had seen laying in the gutter, with its eyes dislodged .
 I think most of them were solid clay bombs that blew up during the bisque firing.